Eluru district: History

-Eluru District history is shared common history with West Godavari district, The Eastern Chalukyas ruled coastal Andhra from 700 to 1200, with Vengi, near Pedavegi village, as their capital.
+Eluru District history has shared common history with West Godavari district, The Eastern Chalukyas ruled coastal Andhra from 700 to 1200, with Vengi, near Pedavegi village, as their capital.
 Historical pieces of evidence are found at the villages, Pedavegi and Guntupalli (Jilakarragudem).
 Eluru then became a part of the Kalinga Empire until 1471.
 Later it fell into the hands of the Gajapati Empire.
 In 1515, Krishnadevaraya captured it.
 After the fall of the Vijayanagara Empire, it was taken by the Sultan of Golconda Fort, Kutub Shah.
-On 2 April 2022, Eluru District was formed with Eluru as its headquarters and all the district offices and regional offices were set up in Eluru city, Before that it was a Headquarter for West Godavari district.
+Eluru District was formed with Eluru as its headquarters on 4 April 2022.
+Ganapavaram mandal was shifted to West godavari district on 16 February 2023.

 Geography

-The district occupies an area of 6,679 km^{2} (2,578.776 sq mi).
-The district is bounded by Khammam district & Alluri Sitharama Raju district on the north, West Godavari district & Konnasemma District on the south.
+The district occupies an area of 6,579 km2.
+The district is bounded by Khammam district and Polavaram district on the north, West Godavari district and Konnasemma District on the south.
 The Godavari River separates East Godavari district on east and Tammileru River and Kolleru Lake separates it from Krishna district and NTR district on the west.